Reinhardt-Xie/hello-world/README.md

 # hello-world
 This is a practice for using github.
-This is Charlie who is studying data science at Duke University.
+This is Charlie who is pursuing a master's degree in data science at Duke University.